deroproject/documentation/WhitePaper.md

 ## SUMMARY

-  DERO is a new, experimental blockchain technology written in Golang with a focus on enhanced Privacy and Smart Contracts while maintaining the transparency and security of the blockchain.
-The goal is to create a unique state of the art blockchain technology with enhanced Reliability, Privacy, Security, Usability, and Portability by bringing together some of the best proven technologies like CryptoNote Protocol and Smart Contracts, thereby allowing for the creation of Private Smart Contracts.
+  Dero is a new, experimental blockchain technology written in Golang, and based on the CryptoNote protocol, with a focus on enhanced privacy, and the implementation of smart contracts.
+Dero's goal is to create a unique state of the art blockchain technology with enhanced reliability, privacy, security, usability, and portability by bringing together some of the best proven technologies like the CryptoNote Protocol, and smart contracts, thereby allowing for the creation of truly private smart contracts.

-  Blockchain is an open, distributed ledger that can record transactions between two parties efficiently, and in a verifiable and permanent way.
+  A blockchain is an open, distributed ledger that can record transactions between two parties efficiently, in a verifiable, and immutable way.

-  CryptoNote Protocol uses a distributed public ledger that records all balances and transactions of its in-built currency like Bitcoin.
+  The CryptoNote protocol uses a distributed public ledger that records all balances and transactions of its in-built currency like Bitcoin.
 Unlike Bitcoin, CryptoNote's transactions cannot be followed through the blockchain in a way that reveals who sent or received coins.
-The only people with access to the whole set of data about a transaction are the sender or receiver of the transaction.

-  A smart Contract is a protocol intended to facilitate, verify, and enforce the negotiation or execution of a digital contract.
+  A smart contract is a protocol intended to facilitate, verify, and enforce the negotiation or execution of a digital contract.
 Smart contracts allow for direct contract execution without a third party.
-These transactions are trackable and irreversible.
+One of the goals of a smart contract is to significantly increase contract security while simultaneously reducing costs associated with traditional contracts.
+These transactions are irreversible, otherwise known as immutable.
 Smart contracts were first proposed by Nick Szabo in 1994.

-  For more details about Blockchain, CryptoNote Protocol, and Smart Contract see:
+  For more details about blockchain technology, the CryptoNote Protocol, and smart contracts please see:
   * https://en.wikipedia.org/wiki/Blockchain
   * https://en.wikipedia.org/wiki/CryptoNote
   * https://cryptonote.org/whitepaper.pdf